chird/meteoJS/README.md

 Draw thermodynamic diagrams with sounding data in SVG.
 Currently supported diagrams: skew-T-log-P, Emagram, Stüve.

 ## Timeline
-Manage different sets of timestamps, including objects to visualise the timeline.
+Manage different sets of timestamps, including objects to visualise and animate the timeline.